vbr-calc/vbr/docs/_pages/vbrmethods/anel/complexviscosity.md

 The complex viscosity is analogous to the complex modulus cast to viscosity, see the references below for more background.

-There are 2 functions for calculating complex viscosity from VBRc outputs:
+VBRc version: 2.2.0 introduced 2 functions for calculating complex viscosity from VBRc outputs:

 * `complex_viscosity` ([full docstring](/vbr/vbrmethods/support/support/#complex_viscosity)): calculate complex viscosity from complex compliance.
 * `complex_viscosity_from_method` ([full docstring](/vbr/vbrmethods/support/support/#complex_viscosity_from_method)): calculate complex viscosity from the VBR output structure.